nusco/narjillos/backlog.md

 * Istinct genes
   How?
 Probably just a set of SimHashes and weights?
+  Maybe a small set of curves with multiplies and shifters, all determined by the genes?

 + Attach istincts to food
   Maybe every Thing must be SimHashed?